kendo-labs/kendo-bootstrapper/README.md

 ## Quick info

-The layout is split into a list of projects, a tree of project files (created when some project is selected) and a content div which lists more info about the files.
+The layout is split into a list of projects, a pane for quick access to Kendo UI documentation and a content area which displays the project files and allows various operations on them.

 Clicking on New in the Projects section will bring up a dialog to bootstrap a new project.
 You have to specify a project name, the target directory